KhronosGroup/glTF-Asset-Generator/Source/LogTemplates/Mesh_PrimitivesUV.md

-On models where attributes are set to one or both primitives, the following table shows which attributes are set.
+If a UV is set on a primitive, then a material and the following attributes are set on that primitive as well.
+Otherwise, no material or attributes are set on that primitive.

 ~~HeaderTable~~